ruvnet/vibecast/.roo/rules/search_replace.md

 - Use apply_diff for complex changes instead
 - Test regex patterns separately before using them
 - Escape special characters in regex patterns

+## TDD Integration
+- Use search_and_replace to update test assertions when requirements change
+- Modify test fixtures to accommodate new test scenarios
+- Update test expectations to match implementation changes
+- Ensure search patterns are precise to avoid unintended test modifications

+## Self-Learning and Declarative Approaches
+- Document search and replace operations with clear intent and purpose
+- Create reusable patterns for common replacements
+- Use MCP tools to validate replacements before execution
+- Maintain a history of successful replacements for pattern recognition
+- Leverage declarative descriptions of what the replacement should accomplish